Morning Musume: 2012–2014: Colorful era

 Starting on January 1, 2014, Morning Musume began using a year-based naming format, changing their artist name from "Morning Musume" to "Morning Musume '14."
 The change was announced by Tsunku, who explained that the year designation was intended to help fans more easily identify the era of specific singles or member lineups.
 He stated the goal was to support the group's continuity for decades to come.
 The name has been updated annually on January 1 to reflect the current year.

 On January 29, Morning Musume '14 released their 55th single, "Egao no Kimi wa Taiyō sa / Kimi no Kawari wa Iyashinai / What is Love?".
-"Kimi no Kawari wa Iyashinai" served as the official support song for Japan’s team at the 2014 Winter Olympics and was performed live at the national team's send-off event for the Japanese national team on January 20.
+"Kimi no Kawari wa Iyashinai" served as the official support song for Japan's team at the 2014 Winter Olympics and was performed live at the national team's send-off event for the Japanese national team on January 20.
 The single debuted at number one on the Oricon charts with 149,000 copies sold, becoming the group's 15th single to reach the top position.
 It also marked the first time since their debut in January 1998 that the group achieved four consecutive number-one singles.
 This streak continued with their 56th single, "Toki o Koe Sora o Koe / Password is 0", released on April 16, which also debuted at number one with 119,000 copies sold.
 However, the run ended with the 57th single, "Tiki Bun / Shabadaba Dū / Mikaeri Bijin", released on October 15, after peaking at number two despite selling 135,000 copies in its first week.

 The 57th single was the last to feature sixth-generation member Sayumi Michishige, who graduated on November 26 at Yokohama Arena during the group's autumn tour, Give Me More Love: Sayumi Michishige Graduation Memorial Special.
 Michishige was the final member to have overlapped with the group's Golden Era, having debuted in 2003 and performed alongside its most publicly recognized lineup.
 Her graduation not only concluded a 12-year tenure—the longest at the time—but also symbolized a generational transition.
 Leadership transitioned to ninth-generation member Mizuki Fukumura. with Haruna Iikubo and Erina Ikuta appointed as co-subleaders.

-The 12th-generation members were officially revealed on September 30.
-They were Haruna Ogata, Miki Nonaka, Maria Makino, and Akane Haga.
+The 12th generation members were officially revealed on September 30, consisting of Haruna Ogata, Miki Nonaka, Maria Makino, and Akane Haga.
+On Sunday, October 5, 2014, Morning Musume '14 made their first appearance at the Best Buy Theater in New York City, New York.